Adaptive Precision Training (AdaPT): A dynamic fixed point quantized training approach for DNNs: AdaPT

-Although MARViN can in principle be combined with any iterative gradient based optimizer (e.g. Adam \cite{kingma2014adam}), we chose to implement MARViN with Stochastic Gradient Descent (SGD), because it generalizes better than adaptive gradient algorithms \cite{NEURIPS2020_f3f27a32}.
-The implementation of MARViN employs the precision switching mechanism and numeric representation described in sec. \ref{sec:marvin}, by splitting it in two operations: the PushDown Operation (alg. \ref{alg:pdop}), which, for a given layer, finds the smallest fixed-point representation that causes no information loss, and the PushUp Operation (alg. \ref{alg:puop}), which, for a given layer, seeks the precision that is required for the network to keep learning.
-The integration of these two operations into the precision switching mechanism is depicted in alg. \ref{alg:precswitch}, and the integration into SGD training process is depicted in alg. \ref{alg:marvinsgd}.
-In addition to the MARViN precision switching mechanism, we used an L1 sparsifying regularizer \cite{williams1995bayesian, ng2004feature, tibshirani1996regression} to obtain particularly quantization-friendly weight tensors, combined linearly with L2 regularization for better accuracy in a similar way as proposed by \cite{zou2005regularization} \eqref{eq:optim}.
+Although AdaPT can in principle be combined with any iterative gradient based optimizer (e.g. Adam), we chose to implement AdaPT with Stochastic Gradient Descent (SGD), because it generalizes better than adaptive gradient algorithms~\cite{NEURIPS2020_f3f27a32}.
+The implementation of AdaPT employs the precision switching mechanism and numeric representation described in sec. \ref{sec:marvin}, by splitting it in two operations: the PushDown Operation (alg. \ref{alg:pdop}), which, for a given layer, finds the smallest fixed-point representation that causes no information loss, and the PushUp Operation (alg. \ref{alg:puop}), which, for a given layer, seeks the precision that is required for the network to keep learning.
+The integration of these two operations into the precision switching mechanism is depicted in alg. \ref{alg:precswitch}, and the integration into SGD training process is depicted in alg. \ref{alg:marvinsgd}. \paragraph{Inducing Sparsity} In addition to the AdaPT precision switching mechanism, we used an L1 sparsifying regularizer~\cite{williams1995bayesian, ng2004feature, tibshirani1996regression} to obtain sparse and particularly quantization-friendly weight tensors, combined linearly with L2 regularization for better accuracy in a similar way as proposed by~\cite{zou2005regularization}.
+Additionally using a technique similar to~\cite{morphnet2018}, we penalize learning steps that lead to increased word-length or decreased sparsity by:

+where $sp^l$ is the percentage of non-zero elements of layer $l$.
+Thus loss in ASGD is computed by: